198808xc/OrganSegC2F/README.md

 version 1.10 - Sep 21 2017 - by Yuyin Zhou and Lingxi Xie

 **Yuyin Zhou is the main contributor to this repository.**
-  She created the first version of these codes, and Lingxi Xie later revised them for release.
+    She created the first version of these codes, and Lingxi Xie later wrapped up them for release.

 If you use our codes, please cite our paper accordingly:
   **Yuyin Zhou**, Lingxi Xie, Wei Shen, Yan Wang, Elliot K. Fishman, Alan L. Yuille,